 My Mama has dropped by today to share her Christmas thumbprint cookies recipe, so take it away, Mama!

-I’ve told you before that I am not the cookie lover like Christy is.
+I’ve told you before that I am not the cookie lover Christy is.
 Well, these cookies are the exception.
 I fell in love with these little gems when I was a child.
-My mother occasionally hosted showers for expectant mothers or brides to be.
-She always bought these cookies from a bakery and served them with punch.
 They have the taste of a pecan sandy cookie with just a little extra oomph provided by the icing.
-The icing was usually tinted a pastel when she bought them but I decided to use paste food coloring for a deeper color.
+Traditionally, the icing was tinted pastel when my mama bought them from the store, but today I decided to use paste food coloring for a deeper color for the holidays.

-Cream butter and sugar in mixer until fluffy.
+Cream butter and sugar together with a handheld or electric mixer until fluffy.

-Chop pecans in chopper until very finely chopped.
+Chop pecans in a chopper or food processor until very finely chopped.

 Drop cookie dough onto ungreased cookie sheets by teaspoonfuls.

 If you have a small cookie dough scoop, it will cut your time in half.
 If not, do it like I have every other year but this one and just measure out a teaspoonful and roll it into balls before putting it on the cookie sheet.

 For authentic thumbprint cookies, dip your thumb into flour and press it into the center of each cookie before baking.